AditModi/hashnode-github/cm45iaaeq000309ldfvhk66gi.md

 * **Step Functions Variables and JSONata**: Enhances developer productivity in workflows.

+Also, a Big shoutout to Luc van Donkersgoed for [**AWS News Feed**](https://aws-news.com/), the ultimate tool to stay updated with AWS!
+Track the latest AWS announcements and blogs, Search, tag, and categorize articles.
+Bookmark and rate your favorite content.
+It's a great resource for managing AWS updates efficiently.

 This pre-re:Invent wave ensures AWS stays ahead of the curve, empowering businesses and developers alike.
 With re:Invent just around the corner, these announcements are just a precursor to even more innovation. **Stay tuned for more!**